Kkies/predicting_craiglist_car_prices/README.md

 ![Manuf_Count](https://user-images.githubusercontent.com/62824675/93013496-e28ee280-f55d-11ea-906f-60abffff093c.png)

 The most popular car manufactore were Ford, Chevrolet, Toyota, Honda, and Nissan

 ![Unknown](https://user-images.githubusercontent.com/62824675/93013502-f76b7600-f55d-11ea-985b-4d54274b594b.png)

 The most popular color is w that most popular color white folowed by black and silver

-there is a significant difference between vehicle color by states there is a significant difference between car manufacturer by states there is a significant difference between paint color by vehicle condition there is a significant difference between price by states.